 2. Be eager to “lead the learning.”
-Thedacare's President Kathryn Correia says “How can I lead what I don't know?”
+Kathryn Correia, CEO of Legacy Health, says “How can I lead what I don't know?”
 Being in front of the learning lets you be more confident about what to do next, and also models the core behavior you need from everyone.

 3. Define the measures of success (quality/safety, cost and lead time/throughput) and maintain the focus on customers and business value on all those dimensions.
 Lean correctly focuses on radically improving the processes that produce the results, but the leader has to make sure people are paying attention to the results, through regular checks, reviews and consultations.

 4. Go to “Gemba” say the Japanese – where the work is actually done.
 Lean will help you focus the whole institution on where the value is actually produced in the organization, the front line, but only if you consistently model getting there and seeing, asking, listening, learning and coaching.